 The second ingredient is sacubitril.
 This ingredient works to relax the blood vessels and release extra sodium in the urine.
 Entresto is the only medication that contains sacubitril.

 Medications are a very important tool when living with chronic heart failure.

 Incorporating a healthy lifestyle, including diet and exercise, along with medications such as Entresto can help those with chronic heart failure lead full and enjoyable lives.
 Sometimes these medications and the out-of-pocket costs associated with them can be very expensive.

-At The Rx Advocates, we work to help you get name-brand medications such as Entresto, at no cost.
+, we work to help you get name-brand medications such as Entresto, at no cost.

 We will work with your doctors to help fill out your application.
 We then file it with the drug company and then follow up with them to ensure your application is being handled.
 Once the application is approved, we will manage your refills to ensure you do not miss any refills.

 You do not owe the pharmaceutical company any money and your only cost is our service fee which varies depending on how many medications you qualify to receive.